 Cristiano Ronaldo Welcomes Former Soccer Player with ALS to the Bernabeu

-Fernando Ricksen is 40-year-old former Dutch international soccer player who at the height of his career played for Glasgow Rangers from 2000 to 2006.
+Fernando Ricksen is a 40-year-old former Dutch international soccer player who at the height of his career played for the Glasgow Rangers from 2000 to 2006.
 In 2013, Ricksen was diagnosed with ALS.
 He was invited to attend a Real Madrid game by Cristiano Ronaldo and his agent Jorge Mendes.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.